KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The System.DirectoryServices.ActiveDirectory.ActiveDirectoryObjectNotFoundException class exception is thrown when a requested object is not found in the underlying directory store.

-    throw [System.DirectoryServices.ActiveDirectory.ActiveDirectoryObjectNotFoundException]::New("The System.DirectoryServices.ActiveDirectory.ActiveDirectoryObjectNotFoundException class exception is thrown when a requested object is not found in the underlying directory store.")
+    throw [System.DirectoryServices.ActiveDirectory.ActiveDirectoryObjectNotFoundException]::New('The System.DirectoryServices.ActiveDirectory.ActiveDirectoryObjectNotFoundException class exception is thrown when a requested object is not found in the underlying directory store.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DirectoryServices.ActiveDirectory.ActiveDirectoryObjectNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DirectoryServices.ActiveDirectory.ActiveDirectoryObjectNotFoundException.aspx)